 The Company had a slight net increase in property revenues, real estate operating expenses, and depreciation and amortization expenses related the Woodland Park foreclosure in May of 2013 which was offset by the deconsolidation of Lake Forest during the fourth quarter of 2013.
-Overall economic occupancy (which is adjusted to reflect rental concessions, delinquent rents, and non-revenue units such as model units and employee units) of the apartment properties that the Partnership has financed with mortgage revenue bonds was approximately 84% for the first three months of 2014 and approximately 86% for the first three months of 2013.
-Overall economic occupancy of the MF Properties was approximately 86% for the first three months of 2014 and approximately 81% for the first three months of 2013.
+Overall economic occupancy (which is adjusted to reflect rental concessions, delinquent rents, and non-revenue units such as model units and employee units) of the apartment properties that the Partnership has financed with mortgage revenue bonds was approximately 84% for the first three months of 2014 and approximately 86% for the first three months of 2014 and approximately 81% for the first three months of 2014.